kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

     model = AlexNetModel(args.model_name)
     ModelServer().start([model])
 ```

+!!! note
+    `return_response_headers=True` will be used to return response headers from v1 and v2 endpoints

 ### Build Custom Serving Image with BuildPacks
 [Buildpacks](https://buildpacks.io/) allows you to transform your inference code into images that can be deployed on KServe without